 11. During the step, the Setup Wizard will notify you of how to proceed with the installation as shown below.
 Our drivers have been tested thoroughly, and are able to work with the operating system.
-Click Continue Anyway to continue the Installation.
+Click Yes to continue the Installation.

-In Windows 2000, the warning screen is shown below (Figure 2-12), and please select Yes to continue installation.
+In Windows XP, the warning screen is shown below (Figure 2-12), and please select Continue Anyway to continue installation.

-12. After all the steps above, you will see the screen below, click Finish to complete the installation.
+12. After all the steps above, and you will see the screen as below, click Finish to complete the installation.